 Apart from the usual exhibition galleries, Museo Maya is also home to an ancient Mayan ruin in CancunThe Ruins of San Miguelito.

-After touring the galleries upstairs, you can come down and check out the San Miguelito ruins – an amazing Mayan museum in the jungles.
+After touring the galleries upstairs, you can visit the San Miguelito ruins—an amazing Mayan museum in the jungle.

 Author at San Miguelito Ruins